 Men who are taking an alpha blocker or having urinary symptoms should see a urologist to discuss the possible impact of the alpha blockers on fertility, and the treatment options for urinary symptoms.

 - PDE5 inhibitors (Viagra®, Levitra®, and Cialis®): PDE5 inhibitors are used to treat erectile dysfunction.
 These medications do not appear to have a negative effect on male fertility.

 - Selective serotonin reuptake inhibitors (SSRIs): These medications are commonly prescribed in the United States for the treatment of depression and anxiety.
 These medications may prevent the proper movement of sperm through the reproductive tract or otherwise harm the sperm.

 Men who take SSRIs and who are having trouble fathering a child should see a urologist for semen testing, and talk with their mental health provider about other medications.

 - Ketoconazole: This medication is used to treat fungal infections.
 It is commonly applied to the skin as a cream, ointment, or powder.
 There is no evidence to suggest that applying ketoconazole to the skin harms male fertility.
 When it is taken as a pill, ketoconazole hurts testosterone production and decreases sperm production.

-- Other medications: The following medications may cause male fertility problems: spironolactone, cimetidine, nifedipine, sulfasalazine, and colchicine.
+- Other medications: The following medications may cause male fertility problems: some antibiotics, spironolactone, cimetidine, nifedipine, sulfasalazine, and colchicine.
 If you are having trouble creating a pregnancy and are taking these medications, talk to your doctor and see a urologist for semen testing.